evalevaluatesexpressionin the environment indicated byenvironment.The default for

 is equivalent to ((setter f) arg ... value)

-Currently, only a few procedures have associated setter
+Currently, only a few procedures have associated setters,

-and only builtin procedures written in Java can have setter
+and only builtin procedures written in Java can have setters.

 For example: